tristanguigue/vib_s2s/project.md

 # June 27th
 - Use $h_{t+2} = \phi(W_h h_{t+1} + W_z z + b)$ might have to do in Theano

+# July 11th
+- Results for stochastic RNN on binary data: beta = 0: 0.448, beta = 10^-2: 0.417

+# July 12th
+- To overfit try patter + noise or regression with cubic term
+- Use GRU instead of LSTM for stability (at least LSTM instead of RNN)
+- Try predict next 15 pixels, do with MNIST (half of image to train)
+- Try concatenating the output of the sequence
+- More data, longer seq size
+- Try again with continuous, for example with cubic pattern from initial point drawn from gaussian and test from initial point far away
+- Use smaller bottleneck!